How Can I Avoid Paying Taxes on My 401(k) Withdrawal?

 A financial advisor can help you design a tax-efficient retirement plan.

 A traditional 401(k) is a great way to save for retirement.
 That’s because you don’t pay taxes when you make contributions or when your employer makes matching contributions (if your company offers them).
-In addition, you don't owe tax on earnings as your money grows, which allows your contributions to compound more quickly.
-It all adds up to a lower taxable income during your working years — hopefully allowing you to save more money.
+And you don’t owe tax on earnings as your money grows, which allows your contributions to compound more quickly.
+It all adds up to a lower taxable income during your working years—hopefully allowing you to save more money.

 How to calculate 401(k) withdrawal taxes

 Any withdrawals you take from your 401(k) in retirement will be taxed at your ordinary income tax rate.
-To calculate your taxable income rate, you’d take your gross income (which includes any distributions from your 401(k)) less any deductions.
+To calculate your taxable income rate, you’d take your gross income (which includes any distributions from your 401(k) less any deductions.
 (Most people just take the standard deduction.)
 That number will determine which tax bracket you’re in.
-Your tax bracket will determine your effective tax rate and thus, how much tax you’ll pay on your income—including disbursements from your 401(k).
+Your tax bracket will determine your effective tax rate and, thus, how much tax you’ll pay on your income—including distributions from your 401(k).

 Can you minimize taxes on your 401(k)?

-That may lead some people to naturally ask the question: “How can I avoid paying taxes on my 401(k) withdrawal?”
-The short answer is that there’s no way to get out of paying the taxes you’ll eventually owe.
-However, there are some specific situations where you might be able to access your 401(k) money with minimal tax implications, even if temporarily.
+Your 401(k) withdrawals are never tax-free, and there’s no way to get out of paying the taxes.
+But there are some situations when you might be able to access your 401(k) money with minimal tax implications, even if temporarily.
 (A Roth IRA has a bit more flexibility in terms of penalty-free early withdrawals.)

-Taking out a 401(K) loan.
+- Option 1: Take out a 401(k) loan.
 If your company allows it, you may be able to borrow against your 401(k), and you won’t be taxed on the amount you borrow.
 However, if you don’t pay the loan back on time or default, you will owe taxes and possibly early-withdrawal penalties.

-Taking a distribution in retirement during a year where your income (including the distribution) falls below a household’s standard deduction.
+- Option 2: Take a distribution in retirement during a year when your income (including the distribution) falls below a household’s standard deduction.

-Outside of those specific circumstances, if you’re planning to make regular 401(k) withdrawals in retirement, you'll have to pay taxes.
-That said, there are strategies to help you manage your tax liability once you start using the savings in your 401(k).
+Beyond that, if you’re planning to make regular 401(k) withdrawals in retirement, you'll have to pay taxes.
+But there are strategies to help you manage your tax liability once you start using the savings in your 401(k).

 How to make tax-efficient 401(k) withdrawals